al3xandr3/al3xandr3.github.io/_posts/2015-11-01-data-in-a-corporation.md

 ## Accompanying the business on its day-to-day activities

-Once is clear what is the business about, where it should be going (the goals), how is it doing and how to measure it, there's the need to accompany the business on its daily activities:
+Once is clear what is the business about, how is it doing and where it should be going (the goals) then there's the need to accompany the business on its daily activities:

 ### What should the business be doing?